Privacy Policy - Jennifer Pirtle Psychotherapy

 I. Changes to This Privacy Policy

-I will notify you of any changes to this privacy policy.
+This privacy policy is reviewed and updated periodically.
+The latest version is always available at jenniferpirtle.com/privacy-policy.
 By confirming your agreement, you consent to the use and storage of your personal information as outlined above.
 You have the right to withdraw your consent at any time.